coledixon/portfolio_website/README.md

 -- personal portfolio / project website built around a template published from ColorLib

-	-- coded modifications to base template for custom output
+	-- coded modifications to base template(s) for custom output

 	-- rebuilt portions of the base .html files / main.js